Learning from Neighbors about a Changing State: Proof of Theorem

 Step 1 concerns the ``with high probability'' part of the lemmas.
 In the entire argument, we condition on the event of a \emph{no-large-deviations (NLD)} network realization, which says that certain realized statistics in the network (e.g., number of paths between two nodes) are close to their expectations.
 The expectations in question depend only on agents' types.
 Therefore, on the NLD realization, the realized statistics do not vary much based on which exact agents we focus on, but rather depend only on their types.
 Step 1 defines the NLD event $E$ formally and shows that it has high probability.
 We use the structure of the NLD event throughout our subsequent steps, as we mention below.

 \paragraph{Step 2: Weights in one step of updating are well-behaved}

-We are interested in $\widetilde{\Phi}$ and $\widetilde{\Phi}^{2}$, which are about how the covariance matrix $A_{t}$ of social signal errors changes under updating.
-How this works is determined by the ``basic'' updating map $\Phi$, and so we begin by studying the weights involved in it and then make deductions about the matrix $A_{t}$.
+We are interested in $\widetilde{\Phi}$ and $\widetilde{\Phi}^{2}$, which describe how the covariance matrix $\bm{A}_{t}$ of social signal errors changes under updating.
+How this works is determined by the ``basic'' updating map $\Phi$, and so we begin by studying the weights involved in it and then make deductions about the implications for the evolution of the variance-covariance matrix $\bm{A}_{t}$.

-The present step establishes that in one step of updating, the weight $W_{ij,t'}$ that agent $(i,t')$, where $t'=t+1$, places on the action of another agent $j$ in period $t$, does not depend too much on the identities of $i$ and $j$.
+The present step establishes that in one step of updating, the weight $W_{ij,t+1}$ that agent $(i,t+1)$ places on the action of another agent $j$ in period $t$, does not depend too much on the identities of $i$ and $j$.
 It only depends on their (network and signal) types.
 This is established by using our explicit formula for weights in terms of covariances.
-We rely on (i) the fact that covariances are assumed to start out in a suitable $\mathcal{W}_{\delta,\zeta}$, and (ii) our conditioning on the NLD event $E$.
-The NLD event is designed so that the network quantities that go into determining the weights depend only on the types of $i$ and $j$ (because the NLD event forbids too much variation conditional on type).
-The restriction to $A_{t}\in\mathcal{W}_{\delta,\zeta}$ ensures that covariances in the initial period $t$ did not depend too much on type, either.
+We rely on (i) the fact that covariances are assumed to start out in a suitable $\mathcal{W}_{\psi,\zeta}$, and (ii) our conditioning on the NLD event $E$.
+The NLD event is designed so that the network quantities that go into determining the weights depend only on the types of $i$ and $j$ (because the NLD event forbids too much variation within type).
+The restriction to $\bm{A}_{t}\in\mathcal{W}_{\psi,\zeta}$ ensures that covariances in the initial period $t$ do not vary too much with type, either.

-\paragraph{Step 3: Lemma \ref{lem:2}: $\widetilde{\Phi}(\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}})\subset\mathcal{W}_{\frac{\beta}{n},\frac{\lambda}{n}}$}
+\paragraph{Step 3: Lemma \ref{lem:2}: $\widetilde{\Phi}\left(\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}\right)\subset\mathcal{W}_{\frac{\beta}{n},\frac{\lambda}{n}}$}

-Once we have analyzed one step of updating, it is natural to ask what that does to the covariance matrix.
+Once we have analyzed one step of updating, it is natural to consider the implications for the covariance matrix.
 Because we now have a bound on how much weights can vary after one step of updating, we can compute bounds on covariances.
-This step shows that the initial covariances $A_{t}$ being in $\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$ implies that after one step, covariances are in $\mathcal{W}_{\frac{\beta}{n},\frac{\lambda}{n}}$.
+We show that if covariances $\bm{A}_{t}$ are in $\mathcal{\mathcal{W}}_{\frac{\beta}{n},\frac{1}{n}}$, then after one step, covariances are in $\mathcal{W}_{\frac{\beta}{n},\frac{\lambda}{n}}$.
 Note that the introduction of another parameter $\lambda$ on the right-hand side implies that this step might worsen our control on covariances somewhat, but in a bounded way.
-This establishes Lemma \ref{lem:2}.

 \paragraph{Step 4: Weights in two steps of updating are well-behaved}